glebis/glebkalinin.de/pages/about.md

 - - -

-My slogan: "Human in focus.
-Everything I do now is about people and for people.
+My slogan is "Human in focus".
+Everything I do now is about people and for people, it's people-centric.
+My life is a research in finding happiness in a everevolving world.

 - - -